 - 20% reported that the patient feels isolated and alone.

-Interpersonal and emotional distress has been correlated with eating disorders.
+Interpersonal and emotional distress has been correlated with teenagers with eating disorders.
 So while this child’s childhood illness is not a stand-alone “cause,” it is an important part of this family’s anorexia story.

 7 thoughts on “Our family’s story of our 13-year-old daughter’s recovery from anorexia with Family Based Treatment (FBT)”